 | Die cylinder rotation | Contact cutting action | Produces consistent shapes |

-| Waste matrix removal | Scrap separation | Improves material yield |
+| Waste matrix removal | Scrap separation | Improves material yield and handling |

 | Inline inspection | Quality monitoring | Maintains tolerance control |

-| Rewinding or stacking | Output handling | Supports automation integration |
+| Rewinding or stacking | Output handling | Supports automation and packaging |

 Because the process runs continuously instead of vertically pressing sheets, production speed increases dramatically compared with flatbed systems.